Skip to content

 Update these values if they're not accurate, but feel free to leave them as is if it's still early in your design process.

-DUT Size Adjustment
+DUT Size

 Test Point Table